AftabKhan707/facial_features_detection/README.md

                                         output shape: (388,1) ((x,y) coordinates of 194 keypoints)
                                         purpose : to detect facial features/keypoints

-The layers with name block8,avgpool,Dropout were only allowed to train while the weights of other layer were kept same.the model was trained on the HELEN DATASET- http://www.ifp.illinois.edu/~vuongle2/helen/
+The layers with name block8,avgpool,Dropout were only allowed to train while the weights of other layer were kept same.

+The model was then trained on the HELEN DATASET- http://www.ifp.illinois.edu/~vuongle2/helen/

 For training the model: